willtseng12/willtseng12.github.io/_posts/2017-08-02-ThirdBlog.md

 will provide a more holistic picture of your client’s situation, really allowing decision makers to optimize their lending decisions.

-I found this project to be challenging yet rewarding at the same time.
+I found this project to be a rewarding opportunity to familiarze myself with classifier alogirthms.
 A lot of thoughts went into extracting features through exploratory data analysis.
 Model selection and parameter turning were crucial parts of it as well.
 Some have asked me why I did not try random forest.
 The answer is that I have, but the classifier had somehow not performed better than bootstrap aggregating my decision tree, so I did not include it in my report.

+You can see my technical implementations [here]()